Point Checklist: A Coronado Beach Vacation Guide

 History

-According to public records, Coronado beach started developing as a popular beach destination in the early 1880s.
+According to public records, Coronado Beach started developing as a popular beach destination in the early 1880s.
 In 1889, a steam train was developed in hopes of attracting potential buyers.

 Best time to visit